-The 8,505-square-foot building would feature a rustic, industrial, and contemporary architectural style, characterized by utility and agricultural-related elements (see Attachment D, Exterior Elevations and Attachment E, Exterior Rendering).
-The rectangular shaped metal building would feature a prominent roof element, a gable roof style topped with a clerestory, establishing the building's presence along East 20th Street and Market Place.
-Exterior finishes for the building would be metal siding in a gray color ("Cardinal Gray" glazing, "Slate Gray") with metal roofing in gray ("Smoke Gray").
+The 8,505-square-foot building would feature a rustic, industrial, and contemporary architectural style, characterized by utility and agricultural-related elements (see Attachment D, Exterior Elevations and Attachment E, Renderings).
+The rectangular shaped metal building would feature a prominent roof element, a gable roof style topped with a clerestory, establishing the building's presence along East 20th Street, Market Place, and Alcott Avenue.
+Exterior finishes for the building would be metal panel siding in a taupe color ("Sandstone" glazing and "Techno Gray" hallow metal doors) with metal roofing in green ("Fern Green").
 Exterior canopies would be finished with a powder coat of tiger drylac with an anodized effect in a dark bronze tone.
-The exterior trellis would be longboard dark fir.
-The north elevation would feature an outdoor seating area, located directly south of the silo, next to the access driveway from Market Place.
+The storefront would be longboard dark fir.